tshauck/gcgc/docs/encoding_alphabets.md

 # "A"
 ```

+## Possible Letters

+In addition to the standard `.letters` supplied by the BioPython Alphabet, GCGC adds `START`, `END`,
+and `PADDING` characters for processing applications.
+There also exists a `.letters_and_tokens`
+property which contains the regular letters and the special tokens.

+The length of the alphabet is equal to the number of the BioPython alphabet characters plus the
+special characters, or the length of `.letters_and_tokens`.

+This is relevant for ML applications, for instance, where the size of the vocabulary is needed to
+create the initial embedding lookup table.

 ## Custom Alphabets

 Currently GCGC does not provide direct support for user defined Alphabets, though it is on the